JerrymiahPM/Roblox-Scripting/RobloxStudio.md

 ## Explorer

 When scripting exploits, you'll mostly be using the workspace, players, and replicated storage/replicated first.

+- The workspace contains all of the objects displayed in the world.
+- The players contain all the players in the game, scripts in the players, and the GUI.
+- replicated storage/replicated first may contain scripts that run the game smoothly.